-Dora Lam joined the Hong Kong Philharmonic as Assistant Principal Cello in 2006.
-Previously, Dora served as the principal cellist of the Civic Orchestra of Chicago and performed regularly with the Chicago Symphony Orchestra including appearances at the prestigious Ravinia Festival.
-She has also served as principal cellist in numerous festivals including the Pacific Music Festival, Asian Youth Orchestra and Spoleto Festival USA.
+Dora Lam joined the Hong Kong Philharmonic Orchestra as Assistant Principal Cello in 2006.
+Previously, Dora had served as principal cellist of the Civic Orchestra of Chicago, and performed regularly with the Chicago Symphony Orchestra.
+She has also served as principal cellist in numerous festivals including the Pacific Music Festival, Asian Youth Orchestra, and Spoleto Festival US.

-A native of Hong Kong, Dora began her early music lessons with her father Lam Ming Cheung and later enrolled in the Hong Kong Music Office.
-Dora began her formal training with Ray Wang at the Hong Kong Academy for Performing Arts.
-Subsequently, she studied with Stephen Kates on scholarship at the Peabody Conservatory of Music, the United States' first academy of music.
-There she received both her Bachelors and Masters degrees in Music.
-She continued her studies on scholarship with Alan Stepansky at the Manhattan School of Music and with John Sharp at the Roosevelt University.
+Dora’s earliest music lessons were with her father, Lam Ming-cheung, and she later enrolled in the Hong Kong Music Office.
+Dora began her formal training with Ray Wang at The Hong Kong Academy for Performing Arts (HKAPA).
+Subsequently, she studied with Stephen Kates on scholarship at the Peabody Conservatory of Music, the United States’ first academy of music.
+There she received both her Bachelor’s and Master’s degrees in Music.
+She continued her studies on scholarship with Alan Stepansky at the Manhattan School of Music, and with John Sharp at the Roosevelt University.